 - Born January 9, 1964 in San Francisco de Macoris, D.R.

 Biographical Information

 - First player to hit a home run in an interleague game.
-Accomplished the feat against Texas Rangers while playing for the San Francisco Giants.
+Javier accomplished the feat against Texas Rangers while playing for the San Francisco Giants on June 12, 1997.

 - Son of Julian Javier who starred playing second base for the St. Louis Cardinals in the 60's.

 - Played baseball and volleyball in high school.

 - Played amateur ball in the Roberto Clemente League.